rainestorme/auto-sh1mmer/README.md

 Using this project requires a significant bit of knowledge about \*nix shells, the boot process and drive partitioning.
 Before you even run this on your system, be sure to read through it to understand what it does!
 I'm **not responsible** if you mess up following the instructions!

+This project does not produce a signed RMA shim.
+If you want to sign a RMA shim, you need to extract the proprietary components from an official ChromeOS shim, which I will not provide for legal reasons.

+The creator of this project **does not** endorse un-enrolling your Chromebook where it would violate the terms of any legally binding agreement or be illegal in any other fashion.
+The creator **does not**, under any circumstances, take any liability for what is done with this project.

 ## Experienced Users

 If you know what you're doing and don't need to be held by the hand through the entire process, see [./tldr.md](https://github.com/rainestorme/auto-sh1mmer/blob/main/tldr.md).